statelyai/xstate/docs/guides/guards.md

 If you want to have a single event transition to different states in certain situations you can supply an array of conditional transitions.

-For example, you can model a door that listens for an `OPEN` event, and opens if you are an admin and errors if you are not:
+For example, you can model a door that listens for an `OPEN` event, goes to the `'opened'` state if you are an admin, and goes to the `'closed.error'` state if you are not:

 ```js
 import { Machine, actions } from 'xstate';